Nadzz/owl-s-notes/README.md

 # owl-s-notes
 useful stuff

-So far I'll just ;eave here a note that Utku Ozbulak is lapochcka.
+So far I'll just leave here a note that Utku Ozbulak is lapochcka.